Skills to live the way you want

 Refresh your skills or learn something new.

 Adult Mobility training is valuable for anyone, at any stage of life.
 Regardless of your age or experience, we can be there to support you in every step of your training journey.
-We also offer tailored Children’s Mobility services for people living with vision impairment who are under 18 years of age, to help you achieve your unique goals.
+We also offer tailored Children’s Mobility services for people living with low vision or blindness who are under 18 years of age, to help you achieve your unique goals.

 We’re always available if you need to refresh your skills or learn new mobility techniques to find your way with confidence; if your goals change over time, we adapt our support to suit your needs.